sudohippie/fog/README.md

-# fog
+# Fog
-fog is a cross-platform git styled tool to upload, download and remove files from remote cloud drives.
-It is written in python.
+Fog is an open source cross-platform Git styled tool to upload, download and remove files from remote cloud drives.
+It is written in Python.

 ## Requirements & Dependencies
 * ``python >= 2.6`` (tested with version 2.7)
 * ``google-api-python-client`` (install from [here](https://developers.google.com/api-client-library/python/start/installation))

 ## Installation
-To install simply clone this git repository.
+To install simply clone this repository.

 ```
 $ git clone https://github.com/sudohippie/fog